vatsal0601/random-xkcd-emailer/README.md

 This project is built using HTML, CSS, JavaScript, PHP, and MySQL for storing the data.

+The live demo link for the app: https://emaaail.herokuapp.com/index.php

 ## Requirements

 -   PHP 8 and above